mongus/mongus.com/README.md

-# gatsby-starter-default
+# Mongus.com
-The default Gatsby starter

-Install this starter (assuming Gatsby is installed) by running from your CLI:
+This is the Gatsby project used to generate the mongus.com static website.

 ```
-gatsby new gatsby-example-site
+gatsby build
 ```